 Hyaluronic acid is excellent at carrying moisture to the skin but could use a hand in keeping it there.
 Ingredients that enhance retention are key.
-Look for things like castor oil, shea butter, avocado oil, cocoa butter, and more.
+Look for things like castor oil, shea butter, jojoba oil, cocoa butter, and more.

 Does hyaluronic acid have side effects?

 Hyaluronic acid tends not to induce allergic reactions since our bodies are already so familiar with it.
 But if used too often or in dry conditions, it can drain water from the skin and allow it to evaporate.
 Certain forms of hyaluronic acid can also penetrate very deeply into the skin, pulling other ingredients with it.
-So make sure what you're using is free of nasties like phthalates, dyes, fake fragrances, silicones, and others.
+So make sure what you're using is clean and free of nasties like phthalates, dyes, fake fragrances, silicones, and others.

 Can you use hyaluronic acid for lips?